 - 1. Two Speed Switch (not available on all models): This switch provides alternate switching.
 Press to activate Hi-Speed function.
 Pressing and releasing the switch a second time will return the loader to the Low-Speed function.
-(See Fig. 2.2A) - 2.
+(Fig. 2.2A) - 2.
 Horn Switch (not available on all models): This switch is a momentary switch.
 Pressing and holding the switch will activate the horn.
 Releasing the switch deactivates the horn.
-(See Fig. 2.2A) - 3 & 4.
-Electric Solenoid Auxiliary Switch: This switch is a momentary switch.
+(Fig. 2.2A) - 3 & 4.
+Electric Solenoid Auxilliary Switch: This switch is a momentary switch.
 Pressing and holding the switch in position 3 provides hydraulic flow to the female quick coupling.
 Pressing and holding the switch in position 4 provides hydraulic flow to the male quick coupling.
 Releasing the switch returns it to neutral, stopping the hydraulic flow.
-(See Fig. 2.2A) - 5.
+(Fig. 2.2A) - 5.
 LH Directional Signal Switch (not available on all models): This switch is a momentary switch.
 Pressing and holding this switch will activate the LH turn signal.
 Releasing the switch deactivates the LH turn signal.
-(See Fig. 2.2B) - 6.
+(Fig. 2.2B) - 6.
 RH Directional Signal Switch (not available on all models): This switch is a momentary switch.
-Pressing and holding this switch will activate the RH turn signal.
-Releasing the switch deactivates the RH turn signal.
-(See Fig. 2.2B) - 7 & 8.
+Pressing and holding the switch will activate the RH turn signal.
+(Fig. 2.2B) - 7 & 8.
 Hi-Flow Hydraulic Switch (not available on all models): This switch is a momentary switch.
 Pressing and holding the switch in position 7 activates the hi-flow hydraulics to the male quick coupling.
 Pressing and holding the switch in position 8 activates the hi-flow hydraulics to the female quick coupling.
-Releasing the switch returns it to neutral and stops the hi-flow hydraulic flow.
-(See Fig. 2.2B)
+Releasing the switch returns it to neutral and stops the hi-flowhydraulic flow.
+(Fig. 2.2B)